 - (1) An eligible applicant shall complete the requisite application and provide the following supporting documentation: - a.
 A detailed Statement of Work for the project; - i.
 The Statement of Work is a text based narrative describing the purpose of the project and why it is being done. - ii.
 The Statement of Work provided in the application will be included in the MOA for the project as an attachment. - b.
 A detailed Scope of Work for the project; - i.
 The Scope of Work is a text and table based document describing the exact work that must be done, estimated quantities of materials involved, and type of the work to be done. - ii.
 The Scope of Work provided in the application will be included in the MOA for the project as an attachment. - c.
 A detailed Project Schedule/Timeline; - i.
 The project schedule/timeline specifies each phase of the work to be done and how long each phase will last.
 This should be done in Gantt chart format and can be done by day, week, or month depending on the nature of the project.
 Specific dates are not requested. - ii.
 The project schedule/timeline provided in the application will be included in the MOA for the project as an attachment. - d.
 A detailed engineering assessment report (done in-house or by KYTC Approved consultant) for crossing and/or safety equipment needs, as applicable; - e.
 Aerial photo(s) (8 1⁄2 inch x 11 inch) and photographic documentation of the project location, clearly depicting the project location and current crossing condition in appropriate scale; - i.
-For projects involving obstructive vegetation removal, aerial photos with areas to be cleared highlighted are required. - f.
+For projects involving obstructive vegetation removal, aerial photos with the areas to be cleared highlighted are required. - f.
 Plans, schematics, details, drawings of the proposed project, as applicable; - g.
 A detailed estimate for the project including but not limited to: - Mobilization - Site preparation costs - Construction costs (track, foundation, ties, drainage, asphalt, rail, etc.) including manpower, equipment, and materials

 - Lighting, signals, signage - Other miscellaneous construction costs - Traffic control costs (highway and rail) - Demobilization - Total estimated project cost - h.
 If applicant is a railroad, the road authority consultation letter with crossing ID number and any contribution to be provided by road authority must be attached. - If applicant is a government entity, all railroad consultation letters with crossing ID number and any contribution to be provided by railroad must be attached. - j.
 When applicable, if applicant plans to use their own manpower, equipment or materials on the project as outlined in Section XI.
 Force Account, a Public Interest Finding must be attached to the application. - (2) Completed applications and all required attachments must be combined and submitted electronically in a single PDF.
-PDF copies should be sent via email to KYTC.ModalPrograms@ky.gov but are the responsibility of the applicant to ensure delivery and receipt by Cabinet. - (3) Applicants can submit multiple crossings in response to this solicitation.
+PDF copies should be sent via email to address specified in the call for projects email, but are the responsibility of the applicant to ensure delivery and receipt by Cabinet. - (3) Applicants can submit multiple crossings in response to this solicitation.
 Each crossing requires a separate pdf application with all necessary attachments included.
-Each project shall demonstrate an independent utility. - (4) Incomplete applications shall immediately be rejected by Division staff without consideration for KRCI funds and returned to applicant without review.
+Each project shall demonstrate an independent utility. - Applications for projects that need to be considered together due to shared infrastructure (two crossings sharing a signal building, etc.) should be sent together in a single email.
+The email should indicate the applications need to be considered together as well as the reasons.
+Each application will be ranked and prioritized separately, but efforts will be made to fund together, when possible. - (4) Incomplete applications shall immediately be rejected by Division staff without consideration for KRCI funds and returned to applicant without review.